dorukkarinca/keras-buoy/README.rst

 **Returns:**

 :code:`history (dict)`: The history dict of the Keras History object.
 Note that it does not return the :code:`Keras.History` object itself, just the dict.

-If :code:`to_path` is :code:`mymodel.h5`, then there will be :code:`mymodel_epoch_num.pkl` and :code:`mymodel_history.pkl` in the same directory as :code:`mymodel.h5`, which hold backups for the epoch counter and the history dict, respectively.

 Note
 ====